-You can download the Oculus Go app on your supported phone by going to oculus.com/app and following the on-screen instructions.
+You can download the Oculus mobile app on your supported phone by going to oculus.com/app and following the on-screen instructions.

-Before you set up your Oculus Go headset, download the Oculus app on your mobile phone to get started.
+Before you set up your Oculus Go headset, download the Oculus app on your mobile phone using one of the links below.

-If you're experiencing issues downloading the Oculus app, make sure you are using a supported phone, then try downloading the app from the Google Play Store or the App Store by searching for Oculus .
+If you're experiencing issues downloading the Oculus app, make sure you are using a supported phone.
+You can also find the app in the Google Play Store or the App Store by searching for Oculus.

 Before you begin setting up your Oculus Go headset, remove all items from the box to make sure you aren't missing anything.